 Example: "I'm okay with the way things work right now."

 When complacency is the culprit, you can try to use just a touch of fear to get the client to see why he needs to start thinking about making changes.
 Share some research about the competition and some of the changes they have made in their businesses.

 There is often nothing like a look at what the competition is doing that someone isn't to motivate action.

 Fear of Change

-Example: "I don't want to change the way we've been doing things for 15 years.
+Example: "We've been doing things this way for 15 years.
 Too much can go wrong."

 Example: "It seems like you know what you're doing, but how do I know you really have the necessary experience to do this?"